abdulsaleh/asyncio-for-ai/src/rate-limiters.md

 ## Challenge

-Model provider APIs have rate limits.
+Model provider APIs have strict rate limits.
 It's very easy to exceed these limits if you're making requests concurrently without throttling.

 In this challenge, you will build a [sliding window](https://medium.com/@avocadi/rate-limiter-sliding-window-log-44acf1b411b9) rate limiter for calling async APIs.